Reduce Friction, Optimize Workflows With Continuous Data Access & Webhooks

 Meanwhile, lenders have to coordinate all of these steps and chase down information, entailing a lot of unnecessary back and forth—all of which adds time and cost to the mortgage process.

 But with Argyle, all of that is eliminated.
-Borrowers simply login into their employer or payroll platform once, and lenders have all of the real-time information they need to see their application through closing.
+Borrowers simply login into their employer or payroll platform once, and lenders have all of the real-time data they need to see their application through closing.

-Learn how one lender specializing in federal employee loans uses continuous access to reduce friction, enable same-day decisioning and funding, and raise their hit rate to 85%.
+Learn how one lender specializing in federal employee loans uses continuous data access to reduce friction, enable same-day decisioning and funding, and raise their hit rate to 85%.
 Read more.

 Real-world application: superior servicing